Ekaant: Season 1

 There are precious few monuments and artefacts in our ancient land which have survived the vagaries of time.
 But the ones that do are an insight into a time that was inimitable as it was marvellous.
-And few would stand in comparison with two jewels of ancient India – the fair mahajanpada of Vaishali, blessed and protected by Buddha and whose legacy led to the formation of amongst the greatest universities that the world has know – the unparalleled learning centre of Nalanda.
+And few would stand in comparison with two jewels of ancient India – the fair mahajanapada of Vaishali, blessed and protected by Buddha and whose legacy led to the formation of amongst the greatest universities that the world has known – the unparalleled learning centre of Nalanda.